rpg-talk/rpg-talk-coc/code_of_conduct.md

 3. **Discuss, don't argue.** Appreciate varied opinions and communicate in an attempt to understand.
 Avoid making blanket statements.
 Do not argue just for the sake of arguing or winning an argument.

-4. Follow our **rules on promotion,** here: https://rpg-talk.com/rules_for_promotion.pdf In summary:
+4. Follow our **rules on promotion,** here: https://rpg-talk.com/rules_for_self_promotion.pdf In summary:

-   1. Keep your promotion out of #general.
+   1. We encourage sharing items of interest that are not your own in an appropriate channel(which can be #general).
+   2. RPG Talk is a community for talking about RPGs rather than a billboard.
+   3. Do not self-promote in #general.
+   4. Self-promote in the most applicable channel, usually #crowdfunding_and_promotion.
-   2. Limit your promotions to no more than once per week.
+   5. Do not self-promote more than once per week.
-   3. Provide links or large promotional posts in only a single channel
+   6. Do not self-promote the same product more than once

 5. **Respect people's game choices and experiences.** Making accusations of people playing badly or incorrectly isn't helpful.

 6. **Work to maintain a mutual understanding** rather than making assumptions.
 Not everyone has the same context.
 Be careful not to treat your opinions or experiences as superior to others’.